-A company that completes a crowdfunding offering would have to file with the SEC an annual report on Form C-AR and make the report available to investors by posting it on its website.
+A company that completes a crowdfunding offering will have to file with the SEC an annual report on Form C-AR and make the report available to investors by posting it on its website.
 The Form C-AR must be filed within 120 days of the end of the fiscal year.
 The annual report requires disclosure of information similar to that required in the offering statement filed on Form C, including the financial disclosure requirements applicable to the initial offering statement.
+The financial statements must be certified by the principal executive officer as being true and complete in all material respects.
+If the financial statements have been reviewed or audited by an independent public accountant, this certification is not needed.